-• If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance

-- Criminal background check presents no health or safety risk to participant - Not listed in the North Carolina Health Care Abuse Registry - Staff that work with participants must be qualified in CPR and First Aid - Staff that work with participants must have a high school diploma or high school equivalency (GED) - Staff that work with participants must be qualified in the customized needs of the participant as described in the ISP licensure or certification requirements of the appropriate discipline.

-• Paraprofessionals providing this service must be supervised by a qualified professional.
-Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to of this provider however, capable of meeting all of the requirements of the PIHP.

-• Enrolled to provide crisis services or has an arrangement with an enrolled crisis services provider to respond to participant crisis situations.
-The participant may select any enrolled crisis services provider in lieu

-• Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.
-The organization must be established as a legally constituted entity
+- Are at least 18 years old - If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - Criminal background check presents no health or safety risk to participant - Not listed in the North Carolina Health Care Abuse Registry - Staff that work with participants must be qualified in CPR and First Aid - Staff that work with participants must have a high school diploma or high school equivalency (GED) - Staff that work with participants must be qualified in the customized needs of the participant as described in the ISP - Paraprofessionals providing this service must be supervised by a qualified professional.
+Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline. - Enrolled to provide crisis services or has an arrangement with an enrolled crisis services provider to respond to participant crisis situations.
+The participant may select any enrolled crisis services provider in lieu of this provider however - Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.
+The organization must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.